-The Board will govern lawfully, using Policy Governance®1 principles, with an emphasis on: (a) Board Process integrity and truthfulness in all of its activities and practices, (b) outward vision, (c) encouragement of diversity in viewpoints, (d) strategic leadership more than administrative detail, (e) clear distinction of Board and staff roles, (f) collective decisions, and (g) a focus on the future.
+The Board will govern lawfully, using Policy Governance®1 principles, with an emphasis on: (a) integrity and truthfulness in all of its activities and practices, (b) outward vision, (c) encouragement of diversity in viewpoints, (d) strategic leadership more than administrative detail, (e) clear distinction of Board and staff roles, (f) collective decisions, and (g) a focus on the future.

 - 1. The Board will cultivate a sense of group responsibility.
 The Board, not the staff, is responsible for Board performance.
 The Board will lead PSIA-AASI by proactively setting performance expectations for itself and for the operating organization. - 2.
 The Board will use Board members' expertise to enhance its understanding of issues, but will not simply defer to that expertise as the judgment of the entire Board. - 3.
 The Board will set performance standards and expectations for the Association through the careful articulation of written policies.
 The Board's primary focus will be on the achievement of intended long-term impacts for and on behalf of the membership, not on the administrative/operational means of attaining those results. - 4.
 The Board will establish and adhere to its own performance expectations pertaining to matters such as attendance, meeting preparation and participation, policy-making, respect of roles, speaking to management, the membership, and the public with one voice, and continually building the capability and reputation of the Board as an effective leadership team. - A. Continual Board development will include periodic discussion of its own performance, and orientation of new Board members, upon appointment, in the Board's governance process and these policies. - B. Orientation for new Board members will include three primary components: - i.
 Governance process: The Governance and Leadership Development Committee will ensure provision of training including the governance principles underlying this document, and review of PSIA-AASI's Bylaws and these policies, with particular emphasis on the Board Members' Code of Conduct policy. - ii.
 Current strategic issues: The Governance and Leadership Development Committee and the CEO will provide overview and background information on significant issues being addressed and likely to be decided upon early in new Board member's tenure. - iii.
 Operational overview: The CEO will help new Board members achieve a general understanding of PSIA-AASI's operating organization (financials, key personnel, key products/programs/services, FAQs, etc.). - 5.
 Although the Board may change these governing policies at any time, it will diligently observe those currently in effect. - 6.
 All on-going policies of the Board are contained in this document, and they remain in effect, unless amended or deleted by Board action. - 7.
-The Board will be accountable to PSIA-AASI's membership and the Divisions represented for competent, conscientious, and effective fulfillment of its governance obligations.
+The Board will be accountable to PSIA-AASI's membership and the Regions represented for competent, conscientious, and effective fulfillment of its governance obligations.
 The Board will not allow any officer, individual or Board Committee to be an obstacle to this commitment. - 8.
-The Board reaffirms that PSIA-AASI is an education association dedicated to the profession of snowsports teaching and coaching, and it does not involve itself in the employee/employer relationship (e.g. agreements between our members and their employers.) - 9.
-The Board will regularly evaluate and strive to improve its performance.
+The Board reaffirms that PSIA-AASI is an education association dedicated to the profession of snowsports teaching and coaching, and it does not involve itself in the employee/employer relationship (e.g. agreements between our members and their employers.) - The Board will regularly evaluate and strive to improve its performance.
 Self-assessment will compare Board activity and discipline to the standards set forth in these Board Process and Board-Management Delegation policies. - 10.
-The Board's activities will be open and accessible to reasonable scrutiny by the membership and Divisions, with the exception of personnel or other matters of a sensitive nature. - 11.
-The Board will not allow the organization, in its hiring and other activities, to discriminate on the basis of race, creed, national origin, religion, age, disability, political affiliation, sex, sexual orientation, or marital, parental, or military status.
+The Board's activities will be open and accessible to reasonable scrutiny by the membership and Regions, with the exception of personnel or other matters of a sensitive nature.